 Enhancing patient safety

-Quality in healthcare isn't just about treatment efficacy and patient satisfaction responsibilities — it also extends into ensuring valuable health-related services for enhanced living standards.
+Quality in healthcare isn't just about treatment efficacy and patient satisfaction responsibilities.
+It also extends into ensuring valuable health-related services for enhanced living standards.
 For instance, the provision of diverse meal options through efficient services such as fresh meat delivery promotes healthier eating habits, contributing to overall well-being.

 Evaluating programme and method effectiveness